EB-5 Frequently Asked Questions - EB5Investors.com

 Generally speaking, prospective investors can take bank loans to participate in the EB-5 program.
 However, the loan must be secured by assets, and the collateral cannot be the very EB-5 business one invests in.
 Investors also need to submit to USCIS the thorough documentation on the terms and conditions of the loan.

-An EB-5 investor is eligible to work for any U.S. employees after becoming a conditional permanent resident or obtaining work authorizations.
-Investors do not need to work for the regional center through which they make the investment.
+An EB-5 investor is eligible to work for any U.S. employer after becoming a conditional permanent resident or obtaining work authorization.
+Investors do not need to work for the regional center through which they invest.
 If investors or dependents want to work for the very EB-5 business they invest in, they should be aware that their positions may not be used to fulfill the job creation criteria.

 Can illegal immigrants apply for EB-5?

 If applicants live in the United States as undocumented immigrants, they are generally not eligible for the benefits of the EB-5 program.
 This is because even if their I-526s are approved, they are not able to legally adjust their status in the U.S. since they don’t have legal status in the first place.
-If leaving the country and proceeding with consular processing, they will first be faced with immigration bars that might prevent them from entering the country for an extended period.
+If they leave the country and proceed with consular processing, they will first face immigration bars that may prevent them from entering the country for an extended period.

 Do EB-5 investors get their money back?